-Alternatives Likely to Improve status of SEOs to a greater degree Likely to Improve status of SEOs to a lesser degree Least Potential Conflict with status of SEOs likely to be mitigated Potential Conflict with status of SEOs likely to be mitigated Most Potential Conflict with status of SEOs likely to be mitigated Probable Conflict with status of SEOs unlikely to be mitigated No significant interaction with status of SEOs Unplanned Settlement S1 S2 C1 P1 H1 H2 W1 AN1 W2 AN2 AN3 AN4 L1 M1 C2 CH1 Land Increase 4,500 acres P1 H1 W1 W2 M1 H2 AN1 AN2 AN3 AN4 S1 S2 C1 L1 C2 CH1 Land Increase 6,000 acres P1 H1 W1 W2 M1 H2 AN1 AN2 AN3 AN4 S1 S2 C1 L1 C2 CH1 Land Increase 9,000 acres P1 H1 W1 W2 M1 H2 AN1 AN2 AN3 AN4 S1 S2 C1 L1 C2 CH1 Population Decrease P1 W1 W2 M1 H1 H2 AN1 AN2 AN3 AN4 S1 S2 C1 C2 L1 CH1
+Alternatives Likely to Improve status of SEOs to a greater degree Likely to Improve status of SEOs to a lesser degree Least Potential Conflict with status of SEOs likely to be mitigated Potential Conflict with status of SEOs likely to be mitigated Most Potential Conflict with status of SEOs likely to be mitigated Probable Conflict with status of SEOs unlikely to be mitigated No significant interaction with status of SEOs Unplanned Settlement S1 S2 C1 P1 H1 H2 W1 AN1 W2 AN2 AN3 AN4 L1 M1 C2 CH1 Land Increase 4,500 acres P1 H1 W1 W2 M1 H2 AN1 AN2 AN3 AN4 S1 S2 C1 L1 С2 СН1 Land Increase 6,000 acres P1 H1 W1 W2 M1 H2 AN1 AN2 AN3 AN4 S1 S2 C1 L1 С2 СН1 Land Increase 9,000 acres P1 H1 W1 W2 M1 H2 AN1 AN2 AN3 AN4 S1 S2 C1 L1 С2 СН1 Population Decrease P1 W1 W2 M1 H1 H2 AN1 AN2 AN3 AN4 S1 S2 C1 C2 L1 CH1

 3.6.4.
 Predictions.
-Table 56: SEOs and the alternatives are shown against each other.

-Environmental Topic Significant Positive Effect Likely to Occur Potentially Significant Adverse Effect, If unmitigated Residual Non- Significant Adverse Effect Biodiversity, Flora and Fauna Continuation of and further contribution towards the protection of biodiversity and flora and fauna.
+Environmental Significant Positive Effect Potentially Significant Residual Non- Significant Adverse Торіс Likely to Occur unmitigated Effect Biodiversity, Flora and Fauna Continuation of and further contribution towards the protection of biodiversity and flora and fauna.
 Better management of human - wildlife conflict.
 Providing material evidence, monitoring and guidelines to assist in the implementation of management plans for designated habitats to assist in achieving the conservation objectives.
 Loss, damage or disturbance of biodiversity flora and fauna in areas that will be covered by roads.
 Disturbance and displacement of species. • Loss of habitats due to houses and road covers.
 Population & Socio-Cultural Planning of population growth.
-Unplanned settlements Health factors Loss of life due to bacterial diseases Human Health Better Human health due to higher standards of health. • Low life expectancy rate from low standards of healthcare.
+Unplanned settlementsHealth factors Loss of life due to bacterial diseases Human Health • Better Human health due to higher standards of health. • Low life expectancy rate from low standards of healthcare.
 Disease transmissions due to higher density of persons.
 Soil Protection of hydrogeological and ecological function of the soil resource.
-Adverse impacts on the hydrogeological and ecological function of the soil resource • Loss of an extent of soil function.
+Adverse impacts on the hydrogeological and ecological function of the soil resource Loss of an extent of soil function.
 Water Contribution towards the protection of water resource.
 Protected Areas, arising from changes in quality and flow.
 Flood related risks remain due to uncertainty with regard to extreme weather events Air Quality and Noise Improvement in air quality through dust reduction.
 Design incorporates more walking and cycling that will reduce noise levels.
-Emissions to air.Noise and greenhouse gases. • Increases in greenhouse gas emissions and noise Climatic Factors • Low emissions Higher temperatures Increased rainfall • Drought • Flooding Material Assets Adequate and appropriate water services.Planned Roads Construction Waste Disposal
+Emissions to air.
+Noise and greenhouse gases.
+Increases in greenhouse gas emissions and noise Climatic Factors • Low emissions Higher temperaturesIncreased rainfall DroughtFlooding Material Assets Adequate and appropriate water services.
+Planned Roads Construction Waste Disposal